William Ogilvie (surveyor)

-William Ogilvie (April 7, 1846 – November 13, 1912) was a Canadian Dominion land surveyor, explorer, and the commissioner of Yukon.
+William Ogilvie FRGS (April 7, 1846 – November 13, 1912) was a Canadian Dominion land surveyor, explorer, and the commissioner of Yukon.

 He was born on a farm in Gloucester Township, Canada West.
 He was born to James Ogilvie of Belfast Ireland and Margaret Holliday Ogilvie of Peebles, Scotland.
 Ogilvie articled as a surveyor with Robert Sparks, qualifying to practice as a Provincial Land Surveyor in 1869.
 He married Sparks' sister Mary, a school teacher, on March 8, 1872.
 He worked locally as a land surveyor, qualified as a Dominion Land Surveyor in 1872 and was first hired by the Dominion government in 1875.

 He was responsible for numerous surveys from the 1870s to the 1890s, mainly in the Prairie Provinces.
 From 1887 to 1889, Ogilvie was involved in George Mercer Dawson's exploration and survey expedition in what later became the Yukon Territory.
 He surveyed the Chilkoot Pass, the Yukon and Porcupine rivers.
 Ogilvie established the location of the boundary between the Yukon and Alaska on the 141st meridian west.